ademkocamaz/joot2/README.md

-# Windows
-boot menu, using grub4dos and grub2
+# making boot menu on windows, using grub4dos and grub2